department-of-veterans-affairs/health-apis/data-query/src/test/java/gov/va/api/health/dataquery/tools/minimart/minimart.md

 ./data-query-tests/mitre-minimart-maker.sh minimartDb --open

 # Run the applications to test the fhir data is identical to the stored procedure version
-# With -HDatamart:true, mr-anderson does not need to be running
 # NOTE: The identity-service will also need to be running

 # ===== LOCAL H2 =====
 # To run the application using the local h2 database, use the minimart script to start up
-# data-query and the dev-app.sh script to start up mr-anderson and/or the ids
+# data-query and the dev-app.sh script to start up the ids
 ./data-query-tests/mitre-minimart-maker.sh minimartDb --start
 ./src/scripts/dev-app.sh -mi start